Vi19Z/VI19Z/docs/explanation/default_system_template.md

 4. Available tools
 5. Relevant documents

-By using this template, Julep ensures that each session starts with a comprehensive context, allowing the agent to understand its role, the user it's interacting with, and the resources at its disposal.
+By using this template, VI19Z ensures that each session starts with a comprehensive context, allowing the agent to understand its role, the user it's interacting with, and the resources at its disposal.